-Naloxone only affects people using opioids.
+Naloxone medication only affects people using opioids.
 If a person is not having an overdose but has been using opioids, naloxone will put them into immediate withdrawal, which can be very uncomfortable for the person but not life-threatening.

 In the past, EMS protocols called for an initial dose of up to 5 times as powerful as that given in current Opioid Rescue kits.
 This increased the likelihood of immediate withdrawal symptoms when the person went from unconscious and near-death to stone-cold sober in a matter of seconds.
-Today, Opioid Rescue kits are designed to gradually revive a person by restoring breathing until medical personnel can revive and takeover.
+Today, Opioid Rescue kits are designed to gradually revive a person by restoring breathing until medical personnel can arrive and takeover.

-In the rare situation that one is sensitive to naloxone, they may experience a rash or other allergic reactions.
+In the rare situation that someone is sensitive to naloxone, more than likely they will only experience a rash or other non-serious allergic reaction.